DiveGearAdvice.comUpdated June 2026

 Browse All Guides

-The Pacific Northwest is not where most people picture when they think of scuba diving.
+I'll say it straight: the Pacific Northwest is not where most people picture when they think of scuba diving.
 The water is cold.
 The visibility can be challenging.
 The weather is frequently uncooperative.
-And yet, the PNW has one of the most dedicated diving communities in the United States.
+And yet, the PNW has one of the most dedicated diving communities in the United States -- and I've been consistently struck by how passionate this community is.

 Quick Picks

-Premium cold water regScubapro MK25 EVO$850View on Amazon →
+Premium cold water regScubapro MK25 EVOCheck Price on Amazon

 The Cold Water Reality